 - Take out time for yourself – Always make time for your hobby.
 Or, make time to watch your favorite show, read a book, hit the gym or practice meditation.
 These will help you unwind, feel fresh and give you the energy to face a new day.
 Get sufficient sleep of 7 to 8 hours, avoid using electronic gadgets in the bedroom and eat healthy.

 Following the above tips can set the stage for work-life balance, even if you cannot achieve it quickly.
-So, decide what you want from your job, family and life in general, and plan accordingly.
-Take care of yourself first to accomplish peace and balance in life.
+So, decide what you want from your job, family, and life in general, and plan accordingly.